 BACKGROUND

-The No Kid Hungry Early Childhood Grant Program launched in 2020 in response to the COVID19 pandemic.
+The No Kid Hungry Early Childhood Grant Program launched in 2020 in response to the COVID-19 pandemic.
 Young children, not yet enrolled in school, faced barriers to accessing the food resources available to school-aged children during this time.
 In response, No Kid Hungry launched the Early Childhood Grant Program and provided emergency relief to support over 100 on-the-ground organizations that work with young children and their families.

 In this second and final year of funding, the focus shifted from emergency relief to an investment in sustainable and innovative strategies that increase access to nutritious food for young children and their families.
 The grant funds were designed to support 25 grantees from the first year of funding who demonstrated effective and innovative strategies within one of the following three systems: